7 Skills to Stop Being SO F*cking Awkward

 Tools:

-• Ask mid-convo: “Does that make sense?”
+Ask mid-conversation: “Does that make sense?”

-🧱 Skill #7: Intentional Environment Design
+🧱 Skill 7: Intentional Environment Design

 Environment tips:

-• Stand for calls when possible.
+Stand for calls whenever possible.

-• Use lighting that highlights your eyes.
+Use lighting that accentuates your eyes.

-• Clean your desk before important convos.
+Clean your desk before important conversations.

 🚀 Final Thoughts